timescale/docs/use-timescale/time-buckets/about-time-buckets.md

 For example, say that your data's earliest timestamp is April 24, 2020.
 If you bucket by an interval of two weeks, the first bucket doesn't start on April 24, which is a Friday.
-It doesn't start on April 20, which is the immediately preceding Monday.
+It also doesn't start on April 20, which is the immediately preceding Monday.
 It starts on April 13, because you can get to April 13, 2020, by counting in two-week increments from January 3, 2000, which is the default origin in this case.